Updated on 13 September 2023

 Reading time: 3 minutes

 Le Havre is unlike anywhere else in Normandy.
 Boasting modern architecture, relaxed seaside vibes and a buzzing social scene, this port city has been hosting a diverse summer season of events every year since it celebrated its 500th anniversary back in 2017, and has made quite a name for itself as a creative and artistic hub.
-This year’s A Summer in Le Havre features art installations, temporary exhibitions and other festivities from July until October 2020.
+This year’s A Summer in Le Havre features art installations, temporary exhibitions and other festivities from June to September.

 MODERN ART FOR A MODERN CITY

-Once it’s safe to travel to France, why not soak up some culture in Le Havre, which is running its fourth ‘A Summer in Le Havre’ season?
-Orchestrated by Jean Blaise, a respected authority in contemporary art, this year’s programme will feature 18 temporary large-scale art installations, four art-themed walking trails around the city, three major art exhibitions and much more.
-Last year saw installations set up outside the iconic St Joseph’s Church and the beautiful Hanging Gardens, located in a former fort overlooking the city.
+Orchestrated by Jean Blaise, a respected authority in contemporary art, this year’s programme features several temporary large-scale art installations, four art-themed walking trails around the city, five major art exhibitions and much more.
+The last edition saw installations set up outside the iconic St Joseph’s Church and the beautiful Hanging Gardens, located in a former fort overlooking the city.

 Also worth seeing are the permanent art installations around the centre of Le Havre, set up especially for the city and port’s 500th anniversary in 2017.
 Designer Vincent Ganivet’s Catène installation on the Quai de Southampton comprises two huge interlinking arches of colourful shipping containers, and has become the city’s newest and most loved landmark, representing Le Havre’s importance as the largest container port in France.
 Other installations to look out for include Impact, Stéphane Thidet’s hypnotic fountains on the Bassin de Commerce (opposite the Volcano) and Lang and Baumann’s angular white installation known as UP#3, set up on the pebble beach to align with the city’s main boulevard that opens out onto the sea.
 A stone’s throw from UP#3 are Le Havre’s cheerful multi-coloured beach huts, formerly white, which were repainted in 2017 by designer Karel Marten.